ChatScraping/ChatScraping/README.md

 2. **Manage Web Data:** There is a table with *DDG* search results.
 In that table, there are buttons to add comments, add tags, and automatically navigate to the web page to save that page (in 2 files: code file, and PDF document) and store in SQL database converted readable text to Markdown.
 Additionally, there is a button to view a table with the web page versions for each URL.
 In each row of that URL versions table, there is a button to split the readable text of that version, store it in a SQL database, create embeddings, and store those embeddings in a FAISS database.
 There is also a button to view a table with the text chunks.
 3. **Chat with a LLM:** Uses a context with semantically selected text chunks (from those web searches).
 It's possible to use an LLM from *Ollama* or *Groq* (to use *Groq*, the user needs to export the environment variable `GROQ_API_KEY` with their *Groq* key before starting this web application).

+## Motivation

+At this early stage, I am building, destroying, and rebuilding, so the interface has a lot of bugs and details that need improvement.
+The most important thing at this stage is to experiment with new functionalities.
+Therefore, if someone wants a finished application, they can wait or contact me for a paid contract.
+Those who find this project interesting and want to contribute can start by giving it a star, sharing it for publicity, and commenting through the 'Issues' tab.
+A pull request with code would make me very happy. :-)

 ## Installation

 ```sh